 • Never calling medicine candy and don’t take medications in front of children

-Reember to get rid of outdated and/or unwanted household products by taking them to Tempe’s Household Products Collection Center, 1320 E. University Drive (northeast corner of University and Dorsey in front of the Tempe Fire Training Center).
+Remember to get rid of outdated and/or unwanted household products by taking them to Tempe’s Household Products Collection Center, 1320 E. University Drive (northeast corner of University and Dorsey in front of the Tempe Fire Training Center).
+For more information on this City program please call 480-858-2223.

 Most household chemical containers carry symbols and safety warnings on the labels.
 Learn the symbols and follow the instructions.
 By doing so you could prevent an injury or even save a life.